tungnc2012/Planning-for-High-Availability-and-Incident-Response/project/dr_template.md

 - Grafana and Prometheus for the web application deployed into the Kubernetes cluster
 - RDS running on 3 nodes for the website, nodes deployed to different AZ.
 Database is replicated to a second zone2 (us-west-1) for DR
 - RDS backups stored in S3 for recovery, perform daily backup, backup retention window is 5 days.
+- VPC to separate resource and divine to small network, use VPC to launch resources

 ## DR Plan
 ### Pre-Steps: